Rekal87/try-swipe-challenge/Challenge.md

 When I tried to do a GET call to the provided API, I wasn't getting any data back and I thought this was weird.
 After a few messing around in the chrome console I could see that the request was blocked by CORS policy.
 Which I learned you cannot get access unless you're making calls from Origin.

-dont know if i need to post all of the data or just status cant post to the api endpoint because CORS is blocking the images dont work.
+- Don't know if I need to post all of the data or just status
+- Can't post to the API endpoint because CORS is blocking
+- The images dont work.

-i think its impossible to get something to fit within the proved card image, so gonig to do my own card design and add that
+I think its impossible to get something to fit within the proved card image, so gonig to do my own card design and add that

+## Made with

+NextJS, React Spring, React-Use-Gesture.